|

 night, she went home with just three trophies Wednesday.
 She lost in all

-Microsoft/ MTV's music marriage hit right chord?
+Will Microsoft/ MTV's music marriage hit the right chord?
+MTV, it barely needs saying,

 retains little credibility in the realm of music.
 Despite the "M" in its